 Children evaluate this work against the objectives of the lessons and decide where their learning will go next.
 Teachers have high expectations of all children, and use a skills continuum to plan and assess progress.

-- Harlands Arts Week based upon the National Gallery ‘Take One Picture’ project, culminating in an exhibition for all parents to celebrate the work produce by children
+At Harlands we also have either an annual Arts Week based upon the National Gallery ‘Take One Picture’ project or a theme of our choice.
+Work produce is exhibited for all parents and carers to celebrate the achievements by the children.

 - National Gallery - Take One Picture www.nationalgallery.org.uk/take-one-picture